-- acquisition of a part of corporate rights in a Ukrainian company - opening a permanent establishment of a non-resident in Ukraine - registration of business entities in Ukraine: a limited liability company (LLC) or an additional liability company (ALC), a joint-stock company (JSC), etc. - registration as an individual entrepreneur - registration of a public association.
+- acquisition of a part of corporate rights in a Ukrainian company - registration of branch office or representative office of a non-resident in Ukraine - registration of business entities in Ukraine: a limited liability company (LLC) or an additional liability company (ALC), a joint-stock company (JSC), etc. - registration as an individual entrepreneur - registration of a public association.